willyvaessen/my-advent-of-code-2015-solutions/readme.md

 The way I interpret the assignment, both Santa and Robot Santa follow their own path, with instructions being shared.

+## AoC 2015 Day 5, Part 1

+Where day 4 was quite easy to do, this day proved to be a lot more difficult.
+I wasn't able to get the right answer all by myself but I did indentify which lines my test have missed.
+Now to try and find out what I did wrong, looking at the 9 lines.

 ## Disclaimer:
 I'm fairly new at developing software, despite having worked in IT for many years now.
 My solution is probably way too